-A work breakdown schedule is your map through more complicated projects.
-One project may include several phases, or also smaller, sub-projects.
+A work breakdown structure is your map through more complicated projects.
+One project may include several phases, or also smaller sub-projects.
 Even sub-projects can be broken down into smaller bits.
 In so doing, you gain clarity into the details needed to accomplish every aspect of your project.

 Pro Tip: An online planning tool will help you define dependencies among the tasks and will update these relationships across the project when one task is changed.